How to Become a Utilization Review (UR) Nurse

 • Is utilization review nursing stressful?

-• Yes, utilization review nursing can be stressful because the nurse is often in charge of ensuring that patients receive the appropriate level of care.
-This includes making sure that patients receive the treatment they need, but also that they aren't receiving care that they aren't eligible for.
-In these situations, nurses can often feel stressed and frustrated as they try to advocate for their patients while following insurance and facility guidelines.
+• Yes, utilization review nursing can be stressful because it ensures patients receive the appropriate level of care.
+This includes ensuring that patients receive the treatment they need and aren't receiving care they aren't eligible for.
+UR nurses often feel stressed and frustrated in these situations as they try to advocate for their patients while following insurance and facility guidelines.

 • What is utilization review in healthcare?